- Code for Crown Prosecutors - Considerations

 - Protection of Wrecks Act 1973

 - Protection of Military Remains Act 1986

 Heritage crime is defined as any crime or behaviour that harms the value of England's heritage assets to this and future generations.
 These assets may include Scheduled Monuments; Conservation Areas; Grade 1 and 2 Listed Buildings; World Heritage Sites; Protected Marine Wreck Sites and Military Remains; and other sites of archaeological interest.

 Heritage Crime has increased in profile over the last few years.
-While some of the offences may involve criminal damage, it is usually better to prosecute under legislation that has been specifically enacted to address such conduct rather than under the Criminal Damage Act 1971.
+While some of the offences may involve criminal damage, it is usually better to prosecute under legislation that has been specifically enacted to address such conduct rather than under the CDA 1971.

 Other legislation relating to Heritage Crime includes:

 - Treasure Act 1996

 - Dealing in Cultural Objects (Offences) Act 2003

 - Planning (Listed Buildings and Conservation Areas) Act 1990

 The CPS has signed a Memorandum of Understanding (MOU) with English Heritage, ACPO and Participating Local Authorities.
 This MOU defines the roles and responsibilities of all parties in the prevention, investigation, enforcement and prosecution of heritage crime in keeping with their respective aims.
 The MOU aims to foster closer and better working relationships between the signatories.